Young Composers Competition

 1. Students may submit multiple selections in each category, however a $20 application fee is required with each selection.
 Each entry must be have a separate completed application form and entry fee in order to be considered for eligibility.

-2. All compositions must have a title or opus number, and all names must be omitted from the score, program note, and audio file so that submissions may be judged anonymously.
+2. All compositions must have a title or opus number, and all composer names must be omitted from the score, program note, and audio file so that submissions may be judged anonymously.

 3. Students must include a brief program note that includes the composition title, with composer name omitted, describing the composer’s intention of the work.